CatgirlRika/anyspace/README.md

 - **DigitalOcean Droplet (Basic)** – inexpensive entry VPS giving you full server control for custom configurations.
 - **Linode 4GB** – more RAM/CPU and reliable network; good for medium communities or multiple services.
 - **Amazon Lightsail** – priciest here but integrates with the AWS ecosystem and offers scalability for large deployments.

-1. Clone repo and transfer files to webserver.
-Webserver should serve files in `public` directory.
-(Example Apache and Nginx configurations are provided in the repo)
-2. Visit `/install.php` on your webserver to generate `config.php` and set up the database.
-The `core` directory will need to be writable by the webserver user.

-`pfp` and `music` folders need r/w/x permissions for the webserver user.

 It's recommended to set the following in your `php.ini`